Update: Beginning with Outlook 2010 SP1, Mailto's will use the default account for messages.

 If you don't want to edit the registry yourself, you can run this registry file to set the ForceAccountSelection key:

-Warning: As reported by a user in New E-Mail Button Not Working, this tweak may prevent the New item buttons in Contacts and other folders from working.
+Warning: A user reported this tweak may prevent the New item buttons in Contacts and other folders from working.

 Solution for default IMAP accounts: Create a fake POP3 account